Unravel is an adorable, physics-based puzzle platformer from Swedish developer Coldwood Interactive.

 - Ridiculously Cute Critter: Yarny, who resembles a little kitten-like creature made of red string.

-- Scenery Gorn: The few levels taking place in desolate former mining site, with dangerous chemicals spewn around and old machinery left to rot.
+- Scenery Gorn: The few levels taking place in a desolate former mining site, with dangerous chemicals spewn around and old machinery left to rot.
 The fact that a simple storage shack is looming over you like a skyscraper is helping, too.

-- Scenery Porn: The background art for this game sure is gorgeous – from seashores to forests to snowy fields.
+- Scenery Porn: The background art for this game sure is gorgeous, from seashores to forests to snowy fields.

 - Seldom-Seen Species: The angry lemming encountered in Mountain Trek.
+The sequel has a sequence where a wood grouse hunts down the Yarny pair.

 - Silence Is Golden: The story is told without words.

-- Snow Means Death: Defied trope.
+- Snow Means Death: Defied.
 The two snow levels that come after the toxic spill are intentionally upbeat, jolly and optimistic, with playful achievements for obssessively breaking ice sheets and knocking snowpillows off branches.
 They serve to cheer you up after a particularly depressing part of the game.Later played straight with the penultimate level of the game, which has Yarny fighting a deadly blizzard, forcing himself through deep snow, to recover the final scrapbook piece.
 It takes place at a cemetery.

 - Super Drowning Skills: Yarny can be submerged for a couple of seconds, but that's about it.
 Justified, considering how abhorrently heavy wool gets when it soaks in enough water.
+Averted in the sequel, where the Yarny pair can swim.